 The Statement of Committal form is accessed through your application website here.
 Log in to your application account to complete this required form.

-Items 1-3 must be completed and submitted to the Penn Summer Abroad office before you can be registered for courses.
+Items 1-3 must be completed and uploaded through your online application before you can be registered for courses.
 Refer to the deadline in the email sent to you upon your admission.
 Plan ahead.
 You will need to schedule an appointment with either your physician or the Student Health Center in order to complete the health forms.
 Print out the checklist above for further instructions.

 2. Health Form